Davilarek/Vencord/README.md

 Run [VenCord's official installer](https://github.com/Vendicated/Vencord#installing--uninstalling) first.
 If your discord installation path includes files or directories that are not owned by you, or that you are not a member of, or you have no write access to, ensure that you run the installer as a privileged account.
 Vencord needs to patch `app.asar`.

 Once done,
 1. Backup your Vencord user data first.
-On Linux for example is defined by [`XDG_CONFIG_HOME`](https://github.com/Vencord/Installer/blob/main/install.sh), as `$HOME/.config/Vencord/`.
+On Linux for example is defined by [`XDG_CONFIG_HOME`](https://github.com/Vencord/Installer/blob/main/install.sh), as `$HOME/.config/Vencord/`, on Windows, try checking `%appdata%/Vencord`.
-2. Copy your the contents of your compiled BetterVencord's dist directory/folder into own Vencord user data.
+2. Copy your the contents of your compiled BetterVencord's `dist` directory/folder into own Vencord user data.

 ## Installing on Browser
 Needs building manually too.
 These are incompatible with desktop app variant, as it generates a standalone variant that doesn't have the ability to check for updates, for a forked build that does not have releases.